 y and hit

 At this point, you should allow all of the other connections that your server needs to function properly.
 The connections that you should allow depend on your specific needs.
-Luckily, you already know how to write rules that allow connections based on a service name or port; we already did this for SSH on port
+You already know how to write rules that allow connections based on a service name or port; you did this for SSH on port

-There are other ways to allow connections, however, aside from specifying a port or known service.
-We will discuss those next.
+443. There are other ways to allow connections, however, aside from specifying a port or known service.
+This is discussed next.

 You can specify port ranges with UFW.
 For example, some applications use multiple ports instead of a single port.